 Discover the defining moments in the early life of Ilhan Omar.
 From birth to education, explore key events.

-Ilhan Omar is a U.S. Representative for Minnesota's 5th congressional district, serving since 2019.
-A member of the Democratic Party, she previously served in the Minnesota House of Representatives from 2017 to 2019.
-Her district encompasses Minneapolis and its inner suburbs.
-As a politician, she is known for her progressive stances and activism.
-She is one of the first Somali-American members of Congress, contributing to the diversity of representation in the United States government.
+Ilhan Omar is a prominent American politician currently serving as the U.S. Representative for Minnesota's 5th congressional district since 2019.
+As a member of the Democratic Party, she previously served in the Minnesota House of Representatives (2017-2019), representing a portion of Minneapolis.
+Her congressional district encompasses all of Minneapolis and some of its adjacent suburbs.
+Omar is known for her progressive political views and advocacy on various social and economic issues, making her a notable figure in contemporary American politics.

 On October 4, 1982, Ilhan Abdullahi Omar was born in Mogadishu, Somalia.